-As mentioned above, the TI is continuously displayed from 0.0 to maximum output, based on the transducer and application, in increments of 0.1.
+As mentioned above, and depending on the Aixplorer user's choice, the TIS and/or TIB and/or TIC, or the maximum value of the three is continuously displayed from 0.0 to maximum output, based on the transducer and application, in increments of 0.1.
 The mechanical index is continuously displayed from 0.0 to 1.9, in increments of 0.1.
 Therefore, the MI and TI precision is 0.1 unit on the Aixplorer® system.
 The MI and TI display accuracy estimates for the Aixplorer® system are given in Acoustic Output Tables in this user manual.
 These accuracy estimates are based on the variability range of transducers and systems, inherent acoustic output modelling errors and measurement variability, as discussed below.
 The displayed values should be interpreted as relative information to help the operator achieve the ALARA principle through prudent use of the system.
 The values should not be interpreted as actual physical values in interrogated tissues or organs.
 The initial data that is used to support the output display is derived from laboratory measurements based on the AIUM measurement standard.
 The measurements are then put into algorithms for calculating the displayed output values.
 Many of the assumptions used in the process of measurement and calculation are conservative in nature.
 Over-estimation of actual in situ intensity exposure, for the vast majority of tissue paths, is built into the measurement and calculation process.